aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/knowledge-base/migration-from-earlier-versions-of-aspose-tasks/public-api-changes-in-aspose-tasks-for-net-6-3-0/_index.md

 **UpdateProjectWorkAsComplete(DateTime completeThrough, bool setZeroOrHundredPercentCompleteOnly) method added to Project.**

 It updates all work as complete through a specified date for the entire project.
-Set boolean parameter setZeroOrHundredPercentCompleteOnly to false if you want to calculate whether the task is not started, 100% complete or percentage complete value.
+Set bool parameter setZeroOrHundredPercentCompleteOnly to false if you want to calculate whether the task is not started, 100% complete or percentage complete value.
 Set the setZeroOrHundredPercentCompleteOnly to true if you want in-progress tasks to remain at 0 percent.
 Any tasks whose scheduled finish date is after the complete-through date will not have any progress updated for them.

 **UpdateProjectWorkAsComplete(DateTime completeThrough, bool setZeroOrHundredPercentCompleteOnly, List<Task> tasks) method added to Project.**